top of page

 This applies to liquids, gels, aerosols, creams, and pastes — everything from shampoo to peanut butter.

-✅ Allowed examples: travel-size toothpaste, hand sanitizer (up to 12 oz until further notice), lip balm, lotion, and small bottles of perfume.
+✅ Allowed: travel-size toothpaste, hand sanitizer (up to 12 oz until further notice), lip balm, lotion, small bottles of perfume

-❌ Not allowed: large bottles of sunscreen, full-size mouthwash, jars of peanut butter, or oversized drinks purchased pre-security.
+❌ Not allowed: large sunscreen bottles, full-size mouthwash, jars of peanut butter, oversized drinks purchased pre-security

-Pro Tip (2026 update): Many airports are now installing CT (computed tomography) scanners, which let travelers leave liquids and laptops inside their bags — but only at specific lanes.
+2026 Pro Tip: Many airports now use CT (computed tomography) scanners, which allow travelers to leave liquids and laptops inside their bags — but this only applies at specific lanes.
 Check signage or ask a TSA officer before assuming.

 2. Food Rules: What You Can Bring